Rating Methodology

 Investment Grade — Production Recommended

-AAA 9.70 – 10.00 Human + Auto Exceptionally strong code quality.
+AAA 9.70 – 10.00 Human + Auto Exceptionally trustworthy agent output.
 Near-zero defect probability.
 Verified through comprehensive automated analysis, formal methods, and expert human due diligence.
 Extremely rare. < 0.05%

-AA 9.30 – 9.69 Human + Auto Very strong code quality, differing from the highest-rated repositories only to a small degree.
+AA 9.30 – 9.69 Human + Auto Very strong output quality, differing from the highest-rated outputs only to a small degree.
 Requires enhanced validation depth and expert review. ~2%

-A 7.50 – 9.29 Automated Strong code quality.
-Sound architecture, adequate test coverage, no critical vulnerabilities detected.
-Somewhat more susceptible to quality degradation under rapid development than higher-rated repositories. ~8%
+A 7.50 – 9.29 Automated Strong output quality.
+Sound architecture, adequate verification coverage, no critical vulnerabilities detected.
+Somewhat more susceptible to quality degradation under high-throughput agentic workflows than higher-rated outputs. ~8%

-BBB 6.00 – 7.49 Automated Adequate code quality.
-Exhibits acceptable quality parameters, but adverse conditions are more likely to weaken quality over time. ~15%
+BBB 6.00 – 7.49 Automated Adequate output quality.
+Exhibits acceptable quality parameters, but adverse conditions — such as prompt drift, tool-chain changes, or model updates — are more likely to weaken quality over time. ~15%

 Speculative Grade — Elevated Risk

 BB 4.50 – 5.99 Automated Below-average quality.
-Faces ongoing uncertainties including incomplete test coverage, known vulnerabilities, or architectural weaknesses. ~20%
+Faces ongoing uncertainties including incomplete verification, known vulnerabilities, hallucinated dependencies, or architectural weaknesses in the agent’s output. ~20%

-B 3.00 – 4.49 Automated Weak code quality.
-Currently functional, but adverse conditions will likely impair reliability. ~25%
+B 3.00 – 4.49 Automated Weak output quality.
+Currently functional, but adverse conditions — model regression, tool deprecation, or environmental changes — will likely impair reliability. ~25%

 CCC 1.50 – 2.99 Automated Substantial quality risk.
 Dependent on favorable conditions to avoid failure.
-Critical vulnerabilities or hallucinated dependencies detected. ~18%
+Critical vulnerabilities, hallucinated dependencies, or fabricated API endpoints detected in agent output. ~18%

 D 0.00 – 1.49 Automated Non-functional or critically defective.
-Dependencies do not install, runtime errors on basic execution, or fundamental flaws rendering the code unsuitable for any production use. ~12%
+The agent’s output fails on basic execution, contains irreconcilable errors, or exhibits fundamental flaws rendering it unsuitable for any production use or downstream consumption. ~12%

 Investment Grade Threshold

-Repositories rated BBB or above are considered investment grade — suitable for production use, dependency inclusion, and organizational adoption.
-Grades below BBB carry speculative-grade designation, indicating elevated risk.
+Agent outputs rated BBB or above are considered investment grade — suitable for production use, downstream integration, and organizational reliance.
+Grades below BBB carry speculative-grade designation, indicating elevated counterparty risk.
 This threshold mirrors the BBB/BB boundary used globally in credit markets.
+In the agentic economy, this distinction determines whether an agent’s deliverables can be trusted without additional human verification.

 Target Distribution

 Our rating distribution is calibrated to mirror the observed distribution of corporate credit ratings.
 This ensures that an Open Ratings grade carries proportional risk weight equivalent to its credit market counterpart.
-A AAA is as rare in software as it is in corporate bonds — today, only two U.S. companies maintain a AAA corporate credit rating.
+A AAA is as rare in the agentic economy as it is in corporate bonds — today, only two U.S. companies maintain a AAA corporate credit rating.
+Most agent outputs, like most corporate issuers, cluster in the middle of the scale.

 AAA